AMReX-Codes/amrex/Docs/sphinx_documentation/source/AmrCore.rst

 face over a given coarse time step.
 The simplest possible synchronization step is to modify the coarse grid solution in coarse cells immediately adjacent to the coarse-fine interface are updated to account for the mismatch stored in the FluxRegister.
-This can be done “simply” by taking the coarse-level divergence of the data in the FluxRegister using the :cpp:`reflux` function.
+This can be done "simply" by taking the coarse-level divergence of the data in the FluxRegister using the :cpp:`reflux` function.

 The Fortran routines that perform the actual floating point work associated with